 By combining analyses within a single notebook, you can end up with multiple dataset queries in that notebook.
 Instead of running multiple queries every time you access the notebook, you can save each one to a Google Bucket for optimized access.
 A Workspace Bucket is a cloud storage space for personal file saving from your notebook.
 After running a query or a command, you can save these files to your Google Bucket which you can access at any time, from any other notebook in the same workspace, without re-running any commands.
 The support article, How do I access the workspace bucket and copy data to and from it? gives instructions on how to do this.

 Another way to optimize your time spent running analyses is to run them in the background.
 The benefit of running a notebook in the background is that you can work in other notebooks, workspaces, or step away from your computer, and not have to worry about your cloud analysis environment becoming inactive and stalling out.
 The virtual machine (VM) will run until the job is done.
 Once the job is finished, the output will be saved to the specified location.
 We have provided a tutorial workspace on how to perform this activity, which can be accessed here.

 Acknowledge your current cloud analysis environments

-An active environment should be utilized while directly working in a notebook performing analysis.
+- An active environment should be utilized while directly working in a Jupyter Notebook performing analysis.

-A paused environment should be utilized when you are not directly working in a particular notebook, but would like to keep it running in order to return to it after a short period of time.
+- A paused environment should be utilized when you are not directly working in a particular Jupyter Notebook, but would like to keep it running in order to return to it after a short period of time.
 A paused environment uses less computing power and therefore accrues less cost.

-It is also important to end (delete) large Spark clusters when you are finished working in a notebook to stop using compute power entirely and avoid unnecessary costs.
-For standard VM, it does not cost much to keep them unless you have a large disk (eg. you transferred a very large file like the WGS plink data to the persistent disk and want to keep it).
+- It is also important to end (delete) your environment when you are finished working in a notebook to stop using compute power entirely and avoid unnecessary costs.